 Priority may be given to applicants with experience of working in low- and middle-income countries and to those with at least two years of post-qualification experience.

-The application deadline is Wednesday 20 August 2025, 23:59 UK time.
+The application deadline for this course is 19 August 2026, 23:59 UK time.
 We strongly advise that you apply early as courses may close earlier than the stated deadline if they become full.

 Please read LSHTM's Admissions policies prior to submitting your application.